 At in-person meetings, I use the process Post It! for Programs, described in Chapter 22 of my book Event Crowdsourcing.
 Read Chapter 22 to understand the detailed process I summarize in this post.
 (You may find Chapter 21, Peer Session Selection and Sign-up useful too.)

 The small group starts with a wall of participants’ topics, written on large sticky notes.
 We clean up, cluster, and consolidate the topics, moving notes around and rewriting them as needed.
 The small group reviews and rates the results, and chooses the most relevant topics.
-Finally, we find leaders and/or facilitators for these peer sessions, and then schedule them into an optimum conference program.
+Finally, we find leaders and/or facilitators for these peer sessions and schedule them into an optimum conference program.

 Tools for online meetings